 Recommendation #10 – Email Communication

-This update to Recommendation 10 seeks to retain the agreed upon language developed during the meeting in Toronto and also address comments on the email list.
+This update to Recommendation 10 seeks to retain the agreed upon language developed during the meeting in Toronto and also addresses comments on the email list.
 In some cases, the “Toronto language” was edited out or added to in the email list without rationale.
 In those cases, we attempted to strike a balance by retaining most of the suggested language but by separating the Recommendations from the informational “notes” that accompanied those recommendations.
 In that way, the Recommendations are clear and the implementation team can take the notes into account as it sees fit.

 In addition, we took on board the comments in the recent EPDP Team meeting and avoided incorporating Temporary Specification sections by reference but rather used the specific language in the Temporary Specification that we chose to include in our recommendation.